 We also use Boardex to examine newly hired directors' connections to existing directors and past work experience at the time of their appointment.
-We measure connections between individuals using overlaps in their work history and education.
-We examine both indicators for a new director being connected to an existing board member, or specifically the CEO, and the number of such connections.
+We measure connections between individuals using overlaps in their work history and education.6 We examine both indicators for a new director being connected to an existing board member, or specifically the CEO, and the number of such connections.
 For experience, we consider whether a director had prior experience as a CEO or director of a listed or unlisted company before their appointment to the given board.
-Our findings are robust to considering only experience at listed companies.